Happy New Year from WordPress.com!

 Each rocket represents a post published on this blog in 2015.
 And because we like to share, we made the fireworks available as a jQuery plugin on GitHub.

 Some browsers are better suited for this kind of animation.
 In our tests, Safari and Chrome worked best.
 Your overall score is not known (details).

 We made beautiful, animated fireworks to celebrate your blogging!
 Unfortunately this browser lacks the capability.
 We made a slide show to fill in but we hope you will come back to this page with an HTML5 browser.
 In our tests, Safari or Chrome worked best.

-To kick off the new year, we’d like to share with you data on Death of a Million Trees’s activity in 2015.
+To kick off the new year, we’d like to share with you data on Conservation Sense and Nonsense’s activity in 2015.
 You may start scrolling!

 The concert hall at the Sydney Opera House holds 2,700 people.
 This blog was viewed about 53,000 times in 2015.
 If it were a concert at Sydney Opera House, it would take about 20 sold-out performances for that many people to see it.